spacegraphcats/spacegraphcats/doc/graph-classification-by-minhash.md

 NB: this is an anytime method, meaning stopping at any iteration gives a valid output (the shadow of the Catlas nodes currently in the frontier)

+NB: experimentation with varying quality scores (including expensive options that look at shadows explicitly make it clear we need to implement the baseline ASAP to see how good we can possibly do.
+There appear to be phase transitions in similarity/specificity tradeoffs (which can be seen by trading jaccard similarity for max_height related measures in score).

 ## Assumptions and confounding factors: